kazu2012/ducban.github.io/archive.md

 title: Archive
 active: blog
 tags: [b3, posts, blog, archive]
-description: The archive of all B3's blog posts.
+description: This is where you can find all of the blog posts of B3.
 ---

 {% for post in site.posts %}